STUDIO & PROCESS

 Every artwork is created slowly, by hand.

-This process is as much intuitive as it is architectural - a balance between structure and sensitivity.
+This process is both architectural and intuitive — a balance between precision and sensitivity, structure and feeling.

 Decorative 3D wall relief textured artwork with abstract design in a neutral colour scheme